bcspragu/hackmentalhealth/README.md

    side next to your bot's name.
 1. Look near the bottom for a section called "Client access token", and record that token somewhere, you'll need it later.
+1. If you want your bot to respond to things like "Hello" and "How are you doing today?", select "Small talk" from the left-hand side, select "Enable", and then hit "Save".

 #### Heroku